 When called for interview at a US consulate or embassy you should consider the following:

+- Show ties to your home country.
 This is key for all non-immigrant visas.
 You must be able to demonstrate that if your time in the US is temporary you have sufficient ties to your home country to guarantee your return.
 This can be family, financial, property or job ties.

+- Be prepared to articulate your case.
 You will be asked questions and required to speak on your own behalf to state your case for a visa and entry to the US.
 It is vital that you are prepared and have answers to common questions prepared.
 You should be able to explain your past education, employment, family background and plans for your future in the US.

+- Have the right documentation.
 Your application will be rejected if you do not have the evidence to support your case.
 Your documentation should be clear, concise and well presented.

 Whether you are looking to move to the US temporarily or secure a permanent stay getting American visa advice could be vital to the success of your application.
 The requirements of the US immigration authorities can be exacting, and the process can be lengthy – and costly.
 Working with an expert in the US immigration system could make the difference and help you secure a successful future in America.